 An increase in building over the next decade, a focus on water efficiency standards (think low-flow toilets) and the adoption of a change to the International Residential Code that requires certain buildings to install fire sprinkler systems all contribute to the increased job prospects for plumbing professionals nationally.

-As of 2010, there were approximately 419,900 plumbers and pipefitters employed in the United States.
-These professionals earned a national average salary of $46,660 per year, and $22.43 per hour.
-The job growth outlook for plumbers is very good: from 2010 - 2020 the Bureau of Labor Statistics projects the number of plumbing jobs to grow 27%, almost double the national average.
+As of 2010, there were approximately 419,900 plumbers and pipefitters employed in the U.S. These professionals earned a national average salary of $46,660 per year and $22.43 per hour.
+The job growth outlook for plumbers is very good: From 2010 to 2020, the Bureau of Labor Statistics projects the number of plumbing jobs to grow 27% — almost double the national average.